Netherlands Photo Museum

 The Netherlands Photo Museum (Nederlands Fotomuseum) (NFM) is a photography museum in Rotterdam, the Netherlands, that was founded in 2003.
-It is currently closed as the museum moves to a new location in Rotterdam.

-Early daguerrotype family portrait from the Netherlands Fotomuseum collection.
+Early daguerreotype family portrait from the Netherlands Fotomuseum collection.
 The photographer and sitters are unknown.

-The museum collection consists of many historical, social and cultural images from the 20th and 21st century, from the Netherlands and elsewhere.
-It manager more than 150 archives taken by Dutch photographers.
+The museum collection consists of many historical, social and cultural images from the 20th and 21st centuries, from the Netherlands and elsewhere.
+It manages more than 150 archives taken by Dutch photographers.
 The archives are stored in climate controlled film storage facilities.